Tamschi/Asteracea/book/src/static_components/empty_component.md

 As you can see, the `component!` macro created one `struct` type, with one constructor called `new` and one method called `render`.
 The output of `component!`, as far as you're supposed to touch it, **always** has this shape.
 No exceptions.

-(The macro can currently, under certain circumstances, create colliding definitions of structs called `NewStatics` and `RenderStatics`.
-This is a bug and will be fixed prior to release.

-If this happens to you, place your components in different modules.
-These types are not part of the public interface, and strictly speaking not something you're supposed to touch explicitly, and won't interfere further than this.)

-The parentheses around the body of render aren't strictly needed here... and you may find small bits of similar useless syntax in other positions too.
-The most simple explanation is that they're leftovers that will be cleaned up eventually (when more tests exist), but sometimes these pieces of code nudge Rust into giving you a better error message or block off certain edge cases (usually inner attributes) that either would be confusing to read or haven't been properly evaluated yet.
+You may find small bits of similar useless syntax like those empty `{}` blocks in `new`.
+Some of these pieces of code nudge Rust into giving you a better error message or block off certain edge cases (usually inner attributes) that either would be confusing to read or haven't been properly evaluated yet, while others, like the empty `unsafe {}` in `drop` are slots where code is placed when generating more complex components, and which should be effectively removed by the compiler if empty.

+> If you notice such an empty construct that impacts runtime performance or Wasm assembly size, please file a bug report.

 ## The breakdown